 Secondary product packaging

 This is the original brand packaging of the product.
-For instance, the shampoo or cosmetic bottle or tin falls under this category.
-Shrink-wraps, tray, and medicine tablets also are considered secondary packaging.
+For instance, shampoo, cosmetic bottle, or tin falls under this category.
+Shrink-wraps, trays, and medicine tablets also are considered secondary packaging.
 The secondary packaging should also include product specifications, guides, expiry dates, user manuals, DVDs, and more.
 However, to make it easy, you can add a QR Code and embed lengthy information, such as manual installation guide, how-to-use guide book, recipes (if it’s a kitchen appliance), etc. in the form of media video QR Codes, PDF QR Codes, and URL QR Code.
 You can also add coupon codes to entice the customer further.

 Tertiary product packaging

 It is the packing in which the product is delivered to the customer.
 They could be brow card boxes, crates, pallets, or cartons.
 The purpose of these packages is to transport goods from manufacturers to customers or retailers.
 Use the code for revealing or introducing your brand, such as Google Maps, Website URL, landing page, vCard, company guideline, business policy, and so on.